A BetterWorldEd.org Unit

 Note: if you’re a BeWE Member, check out an enhanced version of this unit.
 We weave math, literacy, social emotional learning, and more into the unit.
-If you’re not a member yet, use code COVID19 for a limited time 50% off All Access memberships.
+If you’re not a member yet, use code COVID19 for some magic.

 What is Coronavirus (COVID-19)?
 Why does it matter to learn about this virus?
 What can we do to stop the spread of this virus?
 What are the perceptions, biases, and judgments about Coronavirus out there in the world today?